nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 ### Deleting employee leaves

-For all of the following tests, ensure that there is at least 1 employee, with the default total leaves of 14 days.
+For the following tests, ensure that there is at least 1 employee, with the default total leaves of 14 days.
 If there are more than one, any of these employees can be used, and can be used for different test cases as well.
 In each of the test cases, we will refer to this employee's ID as `x`, for generality.